jvoigt/vatomouro/hosts/02-bootstrap/DOCS.md

 create your own inventory.yml with the ips for the new set up pis.

 Steps:

-- copy "vato" key to pi
+- add host config to local .ssh/config

 - generate a new "vato" user an the pi
 - add "vato" to sudoers
+- copy "vato" key to pi

 - switch to vato user
 - change ip to a static one
+  - beware: on rasp3 the netinterface has a differnt name.
 - add hostname

-- add host config to local .ssh/config
+# HowTo run

+you problably only need to run this ones.

+cd to this dir

+`ansible-playbook -i inventory.yml site.yml`

+maybe the host will lose the network when netplan is applied. that is ok as it it the last step.